aws/amazon-gamelift-plugin-unreal/README.md

     ```

 For more detailed instructions on how to build the C++ SDK,, please refer to the README.md file located in the C++ SDK directory.

-## Install the plugin

-Complete the following steps to install and enable the plugin for your multiplayer game project.
-For more details, see the [AWS GameLift documentation](https://docs.aws.amazon.com/gamelift/latest/developerguide/unreal-plugin.html).

-1. Install and enable the plugin.
-    1. In your game project root folder, open the `Plugins` folder and copy the Amazon GameLift plugin files.
-    1. In the `.uproject` file, add the following to the `Plugins` section:

-        ```
-        {
-            "Name": "GameLiftPlugin",
-            "Enabled": true
-        },
-        {
-            "Name": "WebBrowserWidget",
-            "Enabled": true
-        }
-        ```
-1. Set your project to use the source-built UE editor.
-Do this step if your game project was created with a non-source-built version of UE.
-In your game project folder, select the `.uproject` file and choose the option **Switch Unreal Engine Version**.

-1. Rebuild the project solution.
-After completing the previous steps to update your project files, rebuild the solution.

 ## Amazon GameLift Resources